 The process of finding a strong match for steps that use Configure Find works a bit differently.
 First, mabl looks for a strong match using the specific criteria until the chosen timeout.

-- If there is a strong match, mabl executes the step action (completes the step) on the target element and makes small updates to the element if needed.
+- If there is a strong match, mabl executes the step action on the target element and makes small updates to the element if needed.

 - If a strong match is not found before the chosen timeout, the next phase depends on which option was selected for the step: